-- (3) Relocate students to campus facilities that are at least 50 feet from the edge of the construction area. - B Prior to construction, the District will meet with the construction contractor to discuss alternative methods to reduce vibration impacts of demolition and construction activities at instructional buildings within 75 feet of the construction zone(s).
-During the preconstruction meeting, the construction contractor will identify demolition methods not involving vibration-intensive construction equipment or activities. - C Prior to construction activities, the construction contractor will inspect and report on the current foundation and structural condition of the existing instructional buildings that are less than 25 feet from the construction site. - D The construction contractor will implement alternative, less vibration-intensive methods identified in the preconstruction meeting during demolition, excavation, and construction for work conducted less than 25 feet to instructional buildings.
+- (3) Relocate students to campus facilities that are at least 50 feet from the edge of the construction zone. - B Prior to construction, the District will meet with the construction contractor to discuss alternative methods to reduce vibration impacts of demolition and construction less than 25 feet from instructional buildings.
+During the preconstruction meeting, the construction contractor will identify demolition methods not involving vibration-intensive construction equipment or activities. - C Prior to construction activities, the construction contractor will inspect and report on the current foundation and structural condition of the existing instructional buildings that are less than 25 feet from the construction site. - D The constructor contractor will implement alternative, less vibration-intensive methods identified in the preconstruction meeting during demolition, excavation, and construction for work conducted less than 25 feet to instructional buildings. - E During all phases of the construction of the South High School Auditorium, District will: - (1) Limit the operation of construction equipment at the construction zone to outside school instructional hours (i.e., after school is released in the afternoon, Saturday, or during extended school breaks).